particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Adding a device to a product in the free tier will increase the number of devices in the account by one immediately.
 There is a limit of 100 devices across all types (cellular, tracker, or Wi-Fi) in a free account.
 As the account is free, there are no billing implications, other than contributing to the free plan usage limits.

 The limit is 100 devices per account, including non-product devices and all products owned by that user.
-Thus it's possible for the number of devices allowed in a free tier product to be lessn than 100.
+Thus it's possible for the number of devices allowed in a free tier product to be less than 100.
 If you have more devices, you may want to upgrade to the growth tier.

 #### Adding product devices - growth tier